LuigiLegion/gatsby-portfolio-site/content/blog/elevate/index.md

 ### Description:

+Responsive web app that connects women in entry to mid-level tech roles with executives across various industries through inclusive reverse mentoring.

-MVP completed using Agile methodologies in 14 days for the Essteem Hackathon for Gender Equality sponsored by Nasdaq and Capital One, in which it won first place.
+MVP completed using Agile methodologies in 14 days for the Essteem Hackathon for Gender Equality sponsored by Nasdaq and Capital One, [in which it won first place](https://www.essteem.com/equalithon-challenges).

-A long-standing issue in the tech world is the barrier to entry for women when it comes to executive level roles and managerial opportunities.
-With Elevate, we seek to reduce this problem and enable more women to rise through the ranks by providing them with a space to connect with impactful career sponsors.

-Elevate is a web app that connects women in entry to mid-level tech roles with executives across various industries through an inclusive reverse mentoring process.
-The app provides a platform in which executives match with women in their field based on identified areas of expertise and then pairing with junior or mid-level employees who are interested in learning more about those topics.
-In turn, the millennial women seeking mentorship will also provide guidance to the executives on technical skills that they are interested in enhancing.

 ### Tech Stack: